logosfabula/crack-visualizer/updated_crack_meter_method.md

 - **Vertical Movement (Y-axis):**
   - **Negative Y** = wall rising (upward movement)
   - **Positive Y** = wall sinking (downward movement)

+However, all the physical interpretations are standard, because the inverted crack meters data are normalized before being interpreted.

+## Normalization

+Normalization consists of two different transformations of the raw readings

+### Shifting
+- **Oldest reading** will be transformed to **(0,0) coordinates**
+- **Difference** between the oldest reading and (0,0) will be applied to **all the same floor's other readings**
+- In case the oldest reading is (0,0), reading's raw data will correspond to normalized data (if no flipping is due)

+### Flipping
+- **X and Y values will be flipped**, becoming positive when negative and viceversa, if the floor's crack meter is **marked as inverse**
+- in case the reading's floor is marked as standard, reading's raw data will correspond to normalized data (if no shifting is due)

+**If a floor's oldest reading is (0,0) and the floor's crack meter is marked as standard (non-inverse), the floor's normalized readings are the same as the floor's raw readings.**

 ## Step-by-Step Method